• Skip to primary navigation

 The photo below shows a bandana bib with velcro closure and one with metal snap fasteners:

-How can I Make An Adjustable Size Of the Bandana Bib?
+How Can I Make An Adjustable Size Of the Bandana Bib?

-You can easily adjust the size of the large bib by simply adding additional snaps/velcro to size-down or size-up the neckline.
+You can easily adjust the size of the large bib by simply adding additional snaps/velcro to size down or size up the neckline.
 This way, the large bib will fit several sizes - baby, toddler, and even older kids.
 I've done it before and it has worked perfectly!

 This bandana bib pattern is quite simple and easy to make.
 It will be made in no time and save you some money along the way.
 Who knows, you might just create an all-time favorite bib for your baby or toddler!